Jo Nattawut: 2021 ONE Kickboxing Featherweight World Grand Prix

 After two years away, Jo Nattawut is scheduled to make his return against Yurik Davtyan in an alternate bout for the 2021 ONE Kickboxing Featherweight Grand Prix at ONE Championship: First Strike on October 15, 2021.
 However, the fight was removed from the card for undisclosed reasons.
 Nattawut's fight with Davtyan was eventually rescheduled for ONE Championship: NextGen II on November 12, 2021.
 Nattawut won by knockout in the first round.

 He was originally set to face fellow Grand Prix alternate Dovydas Rimkus at ONE: Only the Brave on January 28, 2022.
 However, after Grand Prix semifinalist Marat Grigorian tested positive for COVID-19, Nattawut was rebooked to face Chingiz Allazov in the Grand Prix semifinals.
 Nattawut lost by first-round knockout.

-Return to Muay Thai
+Post Grand Prix

-Nattawut was scheduled to face Jamal Yusupov under Muay Thai rules at ONE 159 on July 22, 2022.
+Nattawut faced Jamal Yusupov under Muay Thai rules at ONE 159 on July 22, 2022.
 He lost by unanimous decision.

+Nattawut faced Tawanchai P.K.Saenchai, replacing Superbon Singha Mawynn on October 7, 2023, at ONE Fight Night 15.
+He lost the fight via unanimous decision.

+Nattawut was scheduled to face Niclas Larsen on December 9, 2023, at ONE Fight Night 17.
+However, Larsen withdrew from the bout due to injury and was replaced by promotional newcomer Luke Lessei.
+He won the fight via unanimous decision.

+Nattawut faced Tawanchai P.K.Saenchai in a rematch, for the ONE Featherweight Muay Thai World Championship on June 7, 2024, at ONE 167.
+He lost the fight via majority decision.

+Nattawut faced Superbon Singha Mawynn on September 27, 2024, at ONE Friday Fights 81.
+He lost the fight by a first-round knockout.

+The trilogy bout between Nattawut and Tawanchai was scheduled on November 8, 2024, at ONE 169.
+However, the bout was removed from the event due to Nattawut injury after losing via knockout against Superbon at ONE Friday Fights 81.

+Nattawut faced Bampara Kouyate on January 14, 2025, at ONE 170.
+He lost the fight via first round technical knockout.